powerhome/oss-guide/docs/publishing/prepare.md

 Please refer to the [repository standard](../publishing/publishing-template/Spec-READ-AND-DELETE.html) requirements for repository meta-files.
 Then push your code to a repository or branch and grant us read access.

 ### Process
-Once you've finished these preparations, it's time to open a JIRA ticket with the SDRB and [get approval](../publishing/approval.html).
+Once you've finished these preparations, it's time to open a ticket with the SDRB and [get approval](../publishing/approval.html).
 You can also go back to the [Publishing Overview](../publishing/publish.html) page.